YairHalberstadt/Blog/_posts/2018-07-18-mitigating-the-cost-of-abstractions-pt3.md

 ```

 This also provides another advantage.
 Previously we would have used a constructor accepting an array of items to create our matrix.
-As the client may change the array after they've passed it to us, the constructor forced to copy the array in order to guarantee immutability.
+As the client may change the array after they've passed it to us, the constructor is forced to copy the array in order to guarantee immutability.
 This reduces the performance of our add function, as we copy the array even though we know that it doesn't change.

 Now we can pass an ImmutableArray to our matrix, and the relevant constructor knows that there is no need to copy.